 Thank you for that generous introduction.
-Good morning everyone, and thank you for the invitation to join you here today.
+Good evening everyone, and thank you for the invitation to join you here today.
 It’s a pleasure to be here at the start of a new year and to share my thoughts on the prospects for the economy and the role of monetary policy going forward.
 But as you will hear in a minute, I am also interested in your thoughts on the state of the economy and on your questions about Federal Reserve policy.
 So I look forward to our discussion following my talk.

 In my remarks today, I’ll first provide some background about the Federal Reserve.
 I’ll then describe the current stance of monetary policy.
 I’ll discuss the macroeconomic outlook for the next couple of years implied by that monetary policy stance.
 Finally, I’ll offer my assessment of the appropriateness of monetary policy in light of that outlook.

 But first—a disclaimer.
 As you will hear shortly, I’m one of the 19 people who have the privilege and honor to participate in the meetings of what’s called the Federal Open Market Committee.
 FOMC meetings shape the course of monetary policy in the United States.
 But it’s very important to understand that my remarks today are only my views and not necessarily those of any other FOMC participant.

 Let me begin with some basics about the Federal Reserve System.
 I like to tell people that the Fed is a uniquely American institution.
 What do I mean by that?
 Well, relative to its counterparts around the world, the U.S. central bank is highly decentralized.
 The Federal Reserve Bank of Minneapolis is one of 12 regional Reserve banks that, along with the Board of Governors in Washington, D.C., make up the Federal Reserve System.
 Our bank represents the ninth of the 12 Federal Reserve districts and includes Montana, the Dakotas, Minnesota, northwestern Wisconsin and the Upper Peninsula of Michigan.